dresswithpockets/Project-Cygnus/README.md

   * All member, variable and type names should be easy to read and understand.
 Local variable names are less important.
   * The english language only, please.
 Changes made that aren't in english probably won't be accepted in an official build.

+#### Issue Tracking
+I use Atlassian Jira to track my personal progress on the project.

 ## Licensing
 I, ***REMOVED***, hereby grant individuals and entities the right to use the code and content found in Project Cygnus for personal, educational and non-commercial use, free of charge, free of royalties.